Datavault-UK/automate-dv/src/dbtvault-dev/docs/index.md

 # Welcome to dbtvault!
-dbtvault is a dbt package that implements a Data Vault 2.0 Data Warehouse on a Snowflake database.
+dbtvault is a dbt package that generates & executes the ETL you need to run a Data Vault 2.0 Data Warehouse on a Snowflake database.

 !!!
 Note
     You need to be running dbt to use the package.